Evaluating Detection Thresholds: The Impact of False Positives and Negatives on Super-Resolution Ultrasound Localization Microscopy: Introduction

 \section{Introduction}

 Ultrasound imaging has long been a cornerstone of clinical diagnostics, valued for its versatility and accessibility.
-However, traditional US imaging faces an inherent limitation in spatial resolution, which is fundamentally constrained by the physics of acoustic waves \cite{Swanevelder2011}.
+However, traditional US imaging faces an inherent limitation in spatial resolution, which is fundamentally constrained by the physics of acoustic waves \cite{Swanevelder2011, Goudarzi2023_UnifyingUltrasoundBeamforming}.
 The resolution limit is approximately half the wavelength of the employed acoustic wave, creating a barrier to visualizing fine anatomical structures.
-Super-Resolution UltraSound (SR-US) represents a quantum leap in vascular imaging resolution by providing the means to reconstruct the vascular network and achieving a resolution close to one-tenth of the imaging wavelength of conventional diffraction-limited ultrasound \cite{Hess2006}.
+Super-Resolution UltraSound (SR-US) represents a leap in vascular imaging resolution by providing the means to reconstruct the vascular network and achieve a resolution close to one-tenth of the imaging wavelength of conventional diffraction-limited ultrasound \cite{Hess2006}.

 Ultrasound Localization Microscopy (ULM) currently represents the only method that combines cost-effectiveness, non-invasiveness, and non-ionizing properties for comprehensive in vivo imaging of microvasculature.
 Through SR-US, low-resolution ultrasound images are transformed into high-resolution images, enabling improved diagnostic accuracy.
-Studying the vascular system can aid in the diagnosis and treatment of cardiovascular \cite{Zhang2023} and neurodegenerative disease \cite{Renaudin2022} and cancer \cite{Porte2024}.
+Studying the vascular system can aid in the diagnosis and treatment of cardiovascular \cite{Zhang2023}, neurodegenerative disease \cite{Renaudin2022} and cancer \cite{Porte2024}.
 This wide-ranging applicability underscores ULM's potential to revolutionize our understanding of microvascular systems in research and clinical settings.

 Christensen-Jeffries et al. \cite{ChristensenJeffries2020} made a significant breakthrough in ultrasound imaging with their pioneering technique of tracking individual microbubbles (MBs) within the vascular system.
-Their work demonstrated that both acoustic super-resolution and sub-resolution velocity imaging can be achieved using standard image data from clinical ultrasound systems.
+Their work demonstrated that both acoustic super-resolution and sub-resolution velocity imaging can be achieved using standard image data from clinical ultrasound systems by sub-pixel localization and tracking of MBs.
+MBs are gas-filled, micron-scale contrast agents encapsulated by a stabilizing shell (e.g., lipid or polymer) that undergo nonlinear oscillations when excited by an ultrasound field, producing strong, distinct acoustic responses that enable their detection and localization.